 How to test home water quality

-In our household, for at least four years, we have been drinking bottled water on daily basis and just recently we have learnt that most probably we have wasted hundreds and hundreds of euro.
+In our household, for at least four years, we have been drinking bottled water on a daily basis and just recently we have learned that probably we have wasted hundreds and hundreds of euros.

 Additionally, we were aware that the water pipes that were used to bring water to the houses were very old.

-Even by using chloride, the situation was so bad that there was one time when an entire city had to advice the citizens to stop using tap water for drinking and for weeks the citizens had to buy and use bottled water.
+Even by using chloride, the situation was so bad that there was one time when an entire city had to advise the citizens to stop using tap water for drinking, and for weeks the citizens had to buy and use bottled water.

 Then, a few years ago, we moved to another country and, as we were used to, we kept buying bottled water for daily use.
 But, some months ago, we decided to challenge this decision and our motivations:

 – Is our tap water really that bad?

 – Does our tap water contains any harmful substances that make it necessary to buy and use bottled water?

 After all, we were spending many hundreds of euros every year buying bottled water.

 We did look around for a test kit or device to test our tap water and we came across a test kit that seemed quite complete.